torvalds/linux/Documentation/driver-api/cxl/maturity-map.rst

 Compute Express Link Subsystem Maturity Map
 ===========================================

-The Linux CXL subsystem tracks the dynamic `CXL specification
+The GNU/Linux CXL subsystem tracks the dynamic `CXL specification
 <https://computeexpresslink.org/cxl-specification-landing-page>`_ that
 continues to respond to new use cases with new features, capability updates and fixes.
 At any given point some aspects of the subsystem are